Mananti Sitompul

 Following the proclamation of independence, he served as the deputy head of the West Java Ministry of Public Works.
-He moved to Pematangsiantar, and later Bukittinggi, and became the head of Sumatra Ministry of Public Works.
+He moved to Pematangsiantar, and later Bukittinggi, and became the head of the Sumatra Ministry of Public Works.
 In 1948, following the capture of the capital of Yogyakarta by Dutch forces, he was appointed both Minister of Public Works and Minister of Health, replacing Herling Laoh and Johannes Leimena respectively.
 He was replaced as health minister by Soekiman Wirjosandjojo, and after the signing of the Roem–Van Roijen Agreement, was replaced as Public Works minister after the restoration of Minister Herling Laoh.
 He returned to government in 1950, in the Halim Cabinet, and served as Public Works minister again until the dissolution of the cabinet.
 He died in 1980.

 Early life and youth

 Mananti Sitompul was born in Pahae, in what is today North Tapanuli Regency, North Sumatra.
 He was the first and only child of a poor peasant family in the Sumatran mountains.
-When he 5 years old, his father died, and his schooling at Hollandsch-Inlandsche School Tapanuli (HIS) was funded by his mother.
-He graduated from HIS in 1925, and continued his education to the Meer Uitgebreid Lager Onderwijs Padang.
-However, his mother was unable to pay taxes and Mananti's transportation fees, and so he continued his education by receiving student scholarships (beurs).
-He graduated from MULO in 1929, and then attended the Algemene Middelbare School in Yogyakarta (AMS).
+When he was 5 years old, his father died, and his schooling at Hollandsch-Inlandsche School Tapanuli (HIS) was funded by his mother.
+He graduated from HIS in 1925 and continued his education at the Meer Uitgebreid Lager Onderwijs Padang.
+However, his mother was unable to pay taxes and Mananti's transportation fees, so he continued his education by receiving student scholarships (beurs).
+He graduated from MULO in 1929 and then attended the Algemene Middelbare School in Yogyakarta (AMS).
 He received a scholarship from the Rijstfonds to study at the Technische Hoogeschool te Bandoeng (THB) in 1935.
-There, he struggled to pass his classes, and almost lost his scholarship.
+There, he struggled to pass his classes and almost lost his scholarship.
 However, he was helped by a family member, and he graduated from TBH in 1939, with a degree in Civil Engineering.
 After graduating, he worked in the field of water management at the Waterloopkundig Laboratory ("Hydraulic laboratory"), at THB.
 Then, he later worked at the Provinciale Waterstaat, and later at the Waterstaatsdienst.